noyo0/pands-problem-sheet/README.md

 - ##### *References:*
 ##### *1. len function (https://www.geeksforgeeks.org/python-string-length-len/)*
 ##### *2. find certain section of a string (https://www.interviewqs.com/ddi-code-snippets/substring-python)*

+☝️Feedback was:
+*There is a much simpler way of doing this with string splicing (ok I see you put that in aother file)*

+#### 🤞I hope that means A-okay.
 ---
 ---
 <br>